hyungmogu/udacity-cloud-devops-project-5/README.md

 ## Scope of the project

-- Jenkins will be used for CI and CD
+- CircleCI will be used for CI and CD
 - Rolling Deployment will be used
 - Cloudformation will be used to build infastructure
 - Kubernetes cluster will be built from scratch on AWS